AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 <a href="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/tree/main/ATU-100_Custom_Firmware">Custom firmware</a> was written for the ATU.

-Battery and charger is based on my <a href="https://github.com/AC8L/PSU-for-uSDX-SOTA">previous work</a>, which in turn, is also based on Barb's <a href="https://antrak.org.tr/blog/usdx-sdr-ssb-sota-transceiver-battery-pack/
+Battery and charger mod is based on my <a href="https://github.com/AC8L/PSU-for-uSDX-SOTA">previous work</a>, which in turn, is also based on Barb's <a href="https://antrak.org.tr/blog/usdx-sdr-ssb-sota-transceiver-battery-pack/
 ">original design.</a>

 **I am releasing design materials, PCB fabrication files, and code under open source license and to be free for ham radio community to embrace and enjoy DIY building.
 Or commercially selling.**